ZIB-IOL/merlin-arthur-classifiers/README.md

 </div>

-This repository is dedicated to the implementation of the Merlin-Arthur Classifiers, a multi-agent interactive classifier framework aimed at enhancing interpretability in machine learning models.
-The work is detailed in our paper [*Interpretabilty Guarantees with Merlin-Arthur Classifiers*](https://arxiv.org/abs/2206.00759) presented at AISTATS 2024, which introduces a novel approach to interpretability guarantees, inspired by the Merlin-Arthur protocol from Interactive Proof Systems.
+This repository hosts the implementation of the Merlin-Arthur Classifiers, a multi-agent interactive classifier framework aimed at enhancing interpretability in machine learning models.
+The work is detailed in our paper [*Interpretabilty Guarantees with Merlin-Arthur Classifiers*](https://arxiv.org/abs/2206.00759), presented at AISTATS 2024, which introduces a novel approach to interpretability guarantees, inspired by the Merlin-Arthur protocol from Interactive Proof Systems.

-The framework is demonstrated using two datasets: the MNIST and the UCI Census dataset, with a setup that includes a verifier (Arthur) and two provers (Merlin and Morgana).
-These roles are performed by various algorithms, including U-Nets, Stochastic Frank-Wolfe (SFW) optimizers, or brute force search methods, which participate in a min-max game aimed at refining the classification process.
+The framework is demonstrated on two datasets: the MNIST and the UCI Census dataset, with a setup that includes a verifier (Arthur) and two provers (a cooperative Merlin and an adversarial Morgana).
+These roles are performed by various algorithms, including U-Nets, Stochastic Frank-Wolfe (SFW) algorithms, and hybrid approaches, which participate in a min-max game aimed at refining the classification process.

 Interpretability is key to trust and ethical decision-making in AI, and our project aims to contribute in this domain.
 This repository offers the tools, instructions, and insights necessary for engaging with our approach, replicating our experiments, and potentially extending the methodology to new contexts.
 We welcome contributions, feedback, and collaborative efforts from the community to further this goal.

 ## Table of Contents
 - [Introduction](#introduction)